liubquanti/White-Cobalt/docs/privacy-policy/index.md

 **Contact Us**

-If you have any questions regarding privacy while using the Application, or have questions about the practices, please contact the Service Provider via email at Oleh.LIUBCHENKO@etu.uca.fr.
+If you have any questions regarding privacy while using the Application, or have questions about the practices, please contact the Service Provider via email at dev@liubquanti.click.

 ---